zalando/tailor/README.md

 * `primary` - denotes a fragment that sets the response code of the page
 * `timeout` - optional timeout of fragment in milliseconds (default is 3000)
 * `async` - postpones the fragment until the end of body tag
-* `public` - by default, Tailor forwards the headers it gets from upstream to the fragments.
-To prevent this from happening, use the public attribute.
+* `public` - to prevent tailor from forwarding filtered request headers from upstream to the fragments.
 * `fallback-src` - URL of the fallback fragment in case of timeout/error on the current fragment

 ### Fragment server